-Our Annual Survey of parents shows that most of you help your child by talking about their education, which involves guiding them in making decisions about their future career.
+Our Parent Voice Report shows that most of you help your child by talking about their education, which involves guiding them in making decisions about their future career.
 The findings also suggest that not all parents are as confident in their ability to give their child good advice, and part of this is down to the changing nature and dynamics of the job market.
 Our children are likely to have less security but arguably more choice (with short-term and zero-hours contracts), contribute to an economy that has changed from industry-based to services-based in recent decades, and meet the challenges of the impact of technology.

 Here are a few hints and tips for parents to help guide their child in considering a career.